Back pain is one of the world’s biggest health problems and is something that most people will experience during some stage in their lives.

 How common is work-related back pain?

-Back pain is one of the most common reasons for missing work.
+- 1 in 4 working adults report current back pain, making it one of the most common reasons for missing work.[21]

 One-half of all Americans in employment admit to having these symptoms annually, with the U.S. Bureau of Labor Statistics confirming that workers take an average of 12 sick days to recuperate before going back to work.